-Safety belt with cinch tongue (Regular Cab center seating positions and SuperCab/Crew Cab rear center seating positions)
+Safety belt with cinch tongue (Regular cab center seating position and Super Cab/Crew Cab rear center seating positions)

 The cinch tongue will slide up and down the belt webbing when the belt is stowed or while putting safety belts on.
 When the lap/shoulder safety belt is buckled, the cinch tongue will allow the lap portion to be shortened, but pinches the webbing to keep the lap portion from getting longer.
 The cinch tongue is designed to slip during a crash, so always wear the shoulder belt properly and don't allow any slack in either the lap or shoulder portions.